bentelford/blt-web/content/order.md

 • **Size** *(refer to <a href="https://benjamintelford.com/img/merch/sizingchart.jpg">sizing chart</a>)*
 <br>
 <br>
 Once email/text order is recieved, you will be sent an invoice confirming the products and total cost.
-Payments are to be made through e-transfer, and orders will not be confirmed until payment is made.
+Payments are to be made through e-transfer, and must be sent before order is confirmed.
 <br>
 E-transfers are sent to **bent@benjamintelford.com**.
 <br>
 <br>
+<br>
 Don't hesitate to <a href="https://benjamintelford.com/contact">reach out</a> with any questions regarding merch!
-<br>
 <br>
 Thank you for supporting Ben Telford Visuals!
 <br>